 Role: Parent Governor

-I grew up in Lenton, and even went to Dunkirk Primary School when I was at school age!
-Back then it was called Lenton Primary.
-I have many happy memories from this school and will use this opportunity to contribute to the ongoing success of the school wherever possible.
+I grew up in Lenton, and went to Dunkirk Primary School when I was at school age!
+Back then it was called Lenton Primary School.
+I have many great memories from this school and I am extremely happy to be able to contribute to the ongoing success of the school wherever possible.

 Role: Parent Governor